V-core9/v_database_cli/README.md

   $ v_db new

 OPTIONS
-  -c, --content=content  Content to add to item.
+  -c, --content=content  Content to use if adding item to type.
-  -i, --id=id            id to view
+  -i, --id=id            Item id to use [optional]
-  -t, --type=type        type to view
+  -t, --type=type        Type Name to [create/use]

 DESCRIPTION
   ...